LemonPi/bbst/README.md

 Treaps are simple and fast.
 In most cases, it provides up to 4x faster inserts, and 2x faster erases than a similar RB tree implementation.

 Deterministic behaviour can be achieved by seeding the RNG.
-This will come in a future release.

 ## Installation
 Package name is `bbst`